Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**09/11/2020**
+> #freeCodeCamp: Redux (76%)
+> In #React, state is an object that represents parts of our application prone to change.
+It is similar to props but private & fully controlled by its component
+> State is necessary if we want our apps interactive
+#100DaysOfCode

 **09/10/2020**
 > #freeCodeCamp - Frontend Libraries Certification: Redux (47%)
 > Since managing state in complex applications becomes unwieldy, #React provides its Context API.